 hassle-free interoperability.
 Matter makes it possible for devices from different manufacturers to connect securely and

 effortlessly from the get-go and work across smart home platforms or ecosystems such as Amazon, Apple, Google and Samsung

 SmartThings.
-By making it easier to set up, protect expand, and maintain a home network, Matter will broaden the appeal of
+By making it easier to set up, protect, expand and maintain a home network, Matter will broaden the appeal

 where consumers with little to no technical expertise can enjoy the advantages of a secure, connected home environment.